 However, if you chose Madrid as your number one preferred region, expect to wait to receive your carta until school ends for teachers in the Comunidad de Madrid, which is around June 30th every year.
 While I was waiting for a placement my third year -and switching from Galicia to Madrid-, I didn’t receive my regional placement until mid-May and then the digital copy of my carta (which serves as the hard copy, too) until July 12th.

 It was a bit of an aggravating situation as I had been visiting Madrid for about 5 days to take a short vacation but also try to do some paperwork.
 The last part didn’t happen as the carta email arrived a few hours before my flight departed that evening.

 Anyway, now that you’ve gotten to the fourth and final step, you now have everything you need to apply for the visa at your respective Consulate and can get started on preparing for your big move to teach English in Spain!

 I hope you found this guide to the application process helpful and easy to follow.
-I applied for my visa at the Spanish Consulate in downtown Chicago (detailed how-to guide to come!) so unfortunately I can only answer questions specific to that Consulate’s process.
+I applied for my visa at the Spanish Consulate in downtown Chicago (a detailed how-to guide to come!) so unfortunately, I can only answer questions specific to that Consulate’s process.